ErTucci674/ErTucci674/README.md

 + Distributed Version Control System: Git, GitHub

 ## Currently working on - 2D Game 👾
-The last part of my Computer Science Course revolves around designing my own digital product.
-My passion and for videogames lead me into the making of a 2D game programmed in Lua with the framework LÖVE, _Invaders in Space_.
+The final project on my Computer Science Course involves designing my own digital product.
+My passion for videogames inspired me to the make a 2D game programmed in Lua with the framework LÖVE, _Invaders in Space_.
-The product is based on the classic arcade game, _Space Invaders_.
-The main goal of this project is to learn how to _plan_, _design_ and _develop_ small contained games on my own.
+The design is based on the classic arcade game, _Space Invaders_.
+The main goal of this project is to learn how to independently _plan_, _design_ and _develop_ small contained games.